UPDATE 1-European stock rally stalls, retailers pressured

 By Tricia Wright

-LONDON, Feb 18 (Reuters) - Europe’s top shares steadied on Tuesday, held back by retailers, as traders bet the market rally that followed the emerging-market slump had run out of steam.
+LONDON, Feb 18 (Reuters) - Europe’s top shares inched lower on Tuesday, weighed down by retailers, as analysts bet the rally that followed the emerging-market slump has now run out of steam.

-The euro zone’s blue-chip Euro STOXX 50 closed down 0.1 percent at 3,117.44 points, consolidating further after a slight drop in the previous session.
-The losses followed a rally of nearly 6 percent from early February’s lows.
+The euro zone’s blue-chip Euro STOXX 50 was down 0.2 percent at 3,112.81 points by 1559 GMT, consolidating further after a slight drop in the previous session.
+The losses followed a rally of near 6 percent from early February’s lows.

 Analysts saw scope for the index to level off, some 2 percent shy of a peak hit in late January, before political and economic concerns in emerging markets took their toll on equities.